shahcbs/shahcbs/README.md

 - Worked on a team to design components for a multi-platform application.
 - Used Git and GitHub for version control and collaboration with other developers.
-- Worked closely with developer to implement design tokens to components in React/iOS/Android synced with GitHub.
+- Worked closely with developer to implement design tokens to components in React/iOS/Android.

 ### UX Designer, PointClickCare, 2021-2022